 (Shown left, Laura in late middle age at her Winslow home.)
 In about 1920, Elwood’s health collapsed, forcing him to get around in a wheelchair.
 He was an invalid for a decade, cared for in part by his brother John, who moved into Elwood and Laura’s home.
 The cause of his ailment is not quite clear.
 Grandson Lyle Smith recalled that as an adolescent he was not allowed to see Grandpa Elwood because he had some sort of “bad disease.”
 This may have meant Elwood had a condition that was contagious or unsightly, or it could mean he had something morally repugnant, such as syphillis.
 It may have been tuberculosis, but one would think this would be noted on his death certificate, which it is not.
 Whatever it was, it was chronic.
 Extended forays to the South and the West, taken in hope of therapeutic benefit, did nothing to help.
 He resigned himself to spending his dwindling time at his home in Winslow, where he finally expired 6 March 1930 of pneumonia and heart inflammation.

-Widowed again, Laura went to stay with or near her son Nathaniel and his wife Kittie and family in Orangeville in Stephenson County, where Nathaniel had just become the new stationmaster after about fifteen years spent at the no-longer-extant depot in McConnell.
-Nathaniel was acquainted with a long-time Illinois Central Railroad employee, widower Henry A. Hopkins, who had recently retired and been pensioned.
+Widowed again, Laura lingered in Winslow during the early 1930s.
+Her son Nathaniel was acquainted with a long-time Illinois Central Railroad employee, widower Henry A. Hopkins, who had recently retired and been pensioned.
 Henry had been born 18 September 1864 in Vernon, Marion County, IL, and had produced nine children with his first wife, Clara Doolen, who had died in the mid-1920s.
-He and Laura were married 16 November 1934.
-They spent four years together in Orangeville, where Henry died 11 September 1938 at the age of seventy-eight.
+Henry and Laura were married 16 November 1934.
+They soon settled in the village of Orangeville, Stephenson County, IL.
+Located some seven miles east of Winslow, Orangeville was a new place of residence for both spouses, probably chosen because Nathaniel and his family moved there not long after Laura and Henry became husband and wife, and Laura liked the idea of living close to him.
+Perhaps the prospect of continuing to live in Winslow or Martintown made her too wistful.
+However, not long after moving, she was confronted with a new loss.
+Henry passed away 11 September 1938 at the age of seventy-eight.

 Finally Laura had a spouse her own age.
 Samuel was only two months older than she.
 This is one reason she did not have to go through the ordeal of watching another husband die.
 Samuel was at Laura’s side when she passed away 24 July 1947 of a cerebral hemorrhage brought on by arteriosclerosis and high blood pressure.
-(By then she had been bedridden for an extended period due to injuries suffered in an automobile accident that occurred on her way home from visiting her step-granddaughter Evelyn Lois Claus Stoner in Shannon, IL.)
+By then she had already been bedridden for an extended period due to injuries suffered in an automobile accident that occurred on her way home from a visit to Shannon, IL to visit her step-granddaughter Evelyn Lois Claus Stoner.
 She was buried in the Orangeville cemetery.
 She had survived Horatio by more than forty years.

 Above is a full-view and close-up section of a photograph taken in 1904 or 1905 at the limestone quarry in the bank of the Pecatonica River not far from the Martintown mills.
 At this period in Martintown’s existence the quarry was being mined by the Kiel family and the stone shipped by rail to customers in northern Illinois.
 Martha Kiel is the young woman in the white blouse near the center of the picture, and Rose Kiel is one of the two little girls near the top.
 On the far left is Vivian Blanche Martin, then about ten years old.
 On the far right is Anna Lueck Warner, wife of Nathaniel Martin’s grandson John Martin Warner, with her two young children Leslie and Dorothy.
 In the lower center are Horatio and Laura and two of their three sons, Fay and Clark.
 The close-up shows these four in more detail.
 Fay is the older boy holding the dog.